-Welcome to visit Chung-Shou Liao’s lab website!
+Welcome to visit Chung-Shou Liao’s lab!
 Our research mainly focuses on designing efficient combinatorial algorithms that can be used to solve hard optimization problems from real applications.
-The current research topics we investigate center around network and location problems such as online shortest path, facility location, scheduling and packing problems and so on.
+We are interested in developing approximation algorithms with theoretical analysis for network and location problems such as online shortest path, facility location, scheduling and packing problems and so on.
 Other areas of interest include computational geometry, graph theory, and machine learning.
 In particular, we also extend to systems biology: they have proposed graph-theoretic algorithms for global alignment between multiple biological networks and conducted comparative analysis across species.
 In recent years, we put more attention on dynamic and online algorithms for the fundamental problems such as data clustering and classification, as well as their applications to AI manufacturing.